Wilfried8/analytic-data-agent/README.md

 - `scripts/inspect_agents.py` – inspect a single agent or list all agents in the project/location.

 Run scripts via `uv run python scripts/<script>.py` after activating the virtual environment.

-### Configuration
-- System instructions live in `system_instruction.yml`.
-- Environment variables are documented in `.env.example`.
-- Generated artifacts (chat transcripts, chart previews) are ignored by default.
-Add them to version control only if needed.